zhoupc/zhoupc.github.io/0_news.md

 https://www.webpagefx.com/tools/emoji-cheat-sheet/
 -->
 #### :video_camera: 2020-06-30 Virtual talk at Chinese Computation and Cognitive Neuroscience 2020 ([CCCN2020](http://meeting.cns.org.cn/2020CCCNCE/))
-title: **Fusing electron microscopy data and calcium imaging data to achieve functional connectomics**
+Title: **Fusing electron microscopy data and calcium imaging data to achieve functional connectomics**

+#### :orange_book:  2020-6-10 New paper published on ***Neurons, Behavior, Data Analysis and Theory (NBDT)***

+Our preprint "[EASE: EM-Assisted Source Extraction from calcium imaging data ](https://www.biorxiv.org/content/10.1101/2020.03.25.007468v1.abstract)" was on bioRxiv.
+Our computational method on fusing calcium imaging data and electron microscopy data was described  in this preprint.
+The code was on [Github](https://github.com/zhoupc/ease).

+#### :orange_book:  2020-6-10 New paper published on ***Neurons, Behavior, Data Analysis and Theory (NBDT)***
+Paper "[A zero-inflated gamma model for post-deconvolved calcium imaging traces ](https://nbdt.scholasticahq.com/article/13276-a-zero-inflated-gamma-model-for-post-deconvolved-calcium-imaging-traces)" was online.
+Congratulations to Wei XX & Zhou D.

+#### :orange_book:  2020-3-2 New paper published on ***Nature Methods***
+Paper "[Rapid mesoscale volumetric imaging of neural activity with synaptic resolution](https://www.nature.com/articles/s41592-020-0760-9)" was online.
+Congratulations to Lu R. et.al.!

 #### :train: 2020-01-28 Seminar talk at Boston University
 Department of Mathematics and Statistics.

-title: **"Neural data science: from raw neuroscience recordings to scientific discoveries"**
+Title: **"Neural data science: from raw neuroscience recordings to scientific discoveries"**
 #### :orange_book:  2020-01-12 abstract accepted by **COSYNE20**
 Our abstract "**EASE: EM-Assisted Source Extraction from calcium imaging data**" was selected for poster presentation at Cosyne20.
 I will be in Denver from Feb 27 to Mar.
 1.

 #### :orange_book:  2019-12-19 New paper accepted by ***ICLR***
 Paper "[Short-and-Sparse Deconvolution–A Geometric Approach](https://arxiv.org/abs/1908.10959)" was online.
 Congratulations to Lau et.al.!